zodman/django-model-to-dict/README.rst

 Requirements
 ------------

-Currently the package is tested with Python3 and Django 1.10 only.
+Currently the package is tested with Python3 and Django> 2.0

 Documentation
 -------------